moheladwy/moheladwy/README.md

 ## Hi there 👋
-My name is Mohamed Hussein Eladwy
+My name is Mohamed Hussein Eladwy, I am 20 years old.

 I am a Sophomore in Computer Science and Artificial Intelligence at Cairo University.
 ### - 🌱 I’m currently learning:
 - Computer Hardware and How it works inside the machine, Calculus, Linear Algebra, Linear Programming, Statistics, and Computer Network.